hemidactylus/flaskbiblio/README.md

 * Existing books can be relocated only if from user's house **DONE**
 * All searches are possible; whether by default the search is only-my-house or all-houses is configurable **DONE**
-* There are house-specific book counters, updated transactionally **DONE** Note that one can still edit and work on other houses, but this is made deliberately difficult, so that one has to know what she is doing.
-By temporarily changing her house in the settings, the user can access other houses' stuff.
+* There are house-specific book counters, updated transactionally **DONE**

 ## Major/Future TODOs